 If you suspect you have a sleep disorder, discuss your symptoms with your health care provider to establish a plan for diagnosis and treatment.

-Sleep apnea is a sleep disorder characterized by pauses in breathing during sleep.
-Traditionally, there were three classifications of sleep apnea: Obstructive Sleep Apnea, Central Sleep Apnea, and Mixed Sleep Apnea.
-Recently, there has been an emergence of a fourth classification of sleep apnea: Complex Sleep Apnea.
+Sleep apnea is characterized by pauses in breathing during sleep.
+There are several classifications of sleep apnea: Obstructive Sleep Apnea, Central Sleep Apnea, Mixed Sleep Apnea and Complex Sleep Apnea.